godweiyang/NN-CUDA-Example/README.md

 # Torch-cuda-example
 A simple example for PyTorch calling custom CUDA operators.

+We provide three ways to compile the CUDA kernel and its cpp warpper, including JIT, Setuptools and CMake.

 ## Environments
 * NVIDIA Driver: 418.116.00
 * CUDA: 11.0